Green Card for Siblings: Bringing Your Siblings to the United States

 Paternal Sibling Green Card

-If you have a half-sibling and you biologically share a father but different mothers, you need to submit copies of your father’s marriage certificates to both your mother and your half-sibling’s mother.
-You also need to submit copies of divorce papers or other proof that your father is no longer married to either your or your sibling’s mom.
+If you and your half-sibling biologically share a father but have different mothers, you will need to submit copies of your father’s marriage certificates to both your mother and your half-sibling’s mother.
+You will also need to submit copies of divorce papers or other proof that your father is no longer married to either your or your sibling’s mother.

-If you are related to your sibling from adoption, you must also submit the adoption decree for you or your sibling.
-In order to qualify, your sibling must have been adopted before they were 16 years old.
+If you are related to your sibling through adoption, you must also submit the adoption decree for you or your sibling.
+To qualify, your sibling must have been adopted before they turned 16, or 18 years old if the sibling exception applies.

 Name Changes